prodis/prodis.github.io/_posts/2020-10-05-miss-elixir.md

 ---

-[*Miss Elixir*](https://github.com/prodis/miss-elixir) library brings in a non-intrusive way some extra functions that, for different reasons, are not part of the Elixir core.
+[*Miss Elixir*](https://github.com/prodis/miss-elixir) library brings in a non-intrusive way some extra functions that, for different reasons, are not part of the Elixir standard library.

 <!-- more -->